Martini-Force-Field-Initiative/MartiniGlass/JOSS/paper.md

 # Acknowledgements

 We thank the fellow members of the Marrink group for testing earlier versions of MartiniGlass, and their suggestions and comments during development.
+The work presented in this article is supported by the Novo Nordisk Foundation grant NNF20OC0063808, ‘BOUNDLESS’.

 # References